fraser125/HiFiveInventor/FirmwareUpdate.md

 # Updating the Firmware
 There are actually 3 different devices that use firmware, some of them use more than one.
 * SEGGER JLink OB - Debugger
-* FE310 - RISC-V Processor
+* FE310 - Bootloader & Runtime
 * ESP32 - WiFi & Bluetooth
-* Bootloader - Unclear Maybe FE310
-* Updater - PC Software
 ## Starting Version
 The identifying sticker on the outside of my box includes the following:
 * SKU HF103-000 Model B05RW
 * SFB05-204602497
 * UPC 8 60008 17902 0
 Once plugged in to a Windows PC the board reveals several important details:
 * 2 new Serial Ports "JLink CDC UART Port"